Marketing Basics to Set Up When Starting a Business

 Google Business Profile

-Set up a Google Business Profile to get listed on Google Maps and enable your customers to write Google Reviews about your business.
-Complete your listing with your logo, photos, contact info, and any other relevant details.
-After this is set up, don’t forget to ask your customers/clients to write a review.
+Set up a Google Business Profile to get listed on Google Maps and give patients a place to leave reviews.
+Fill out your listing completely, including logo, photos, contact info, and hours.
+Once it's live, ask your current patients to leave a review.

-After your Google Business Profile is set up, I suggest also claiming/creating your listing in Bing Places for Business.
-It’s easy to set up and allows you to pull the content from your Google Business Profile.
+Once your Google Business Profile is set up, it's also worth claiming your listing in Bing Places for Business.
+It takes a few minutes and lets you pull directly from your Google profile.

 Apple Business Connect